Jordan Rapana: 2014

-On 7 August, Rapana re-signed with the Canberra Raiders on a one-year contract.
-In Round 22 of the 2014 NRL season, he made his debut for the Canberra club against the Parramatta Eels, his first NRL game since 2008.
+On 7 August, Rapana re-signed with the Raiders on a one-year contract.
+In Round 22, he made his debut for them against the Parramatta Eels, his first NRL game since 2008.

 2015

-On 8 May, Rapana re-signed with the Canberra Raiders on a two-year contract.
+On 8 May, Rapana re-signed with Canberra on a two-year contract.
 On 17 October, he played for the Cook Islands in their Asia-Pacific Qualifier match against Tonga for the 2017 Rugby League World Cup.

 2016

-In Round 8 against the Wests Tigers, Rapana scored four tries in Canberra's 60–6 win at Canberra Raiders.
+In Round 8 against the Wests Tigers, Rapana scored four tries in Canberra's 60–6 win.
 He finished the 2016 season with 23 tries, equal most with Suliasi Vunivalu, and breaking the Canberra club record During the season, Rapana and his centre partner Joseph Leilua became one of the most destructive duos of the year, scoring some fantastic tries and their strong friendship outside the footy field labelling them as "Leipana".
-Rapana finished the 2016 NRL season as the season's equal top try-scorer with Melbourne Storm rookie Suliasi Vunivalu with 23 tries in 26 matches.
-Rapana broke Canberra's club record for the most tries in a season.
-On 4 October 2016, he was rewarded for his big year with Canberra by being selected in the New Zealand Kiwis 24-man squad for the 2016 Four Nations.
+On 4 October, he was rewarded for his big year with Canberra by being selected in the New Zealand Kiwis 24-man squad for the 2016 Four Nations.
 On 15 October 2016, he made his international debut for the Kiwis against Australia, playing on the wing in the 26–6 loss at Perth Oval.
 In his next match against England, Rapana scored two tries in the 17–16 win at Kirklees Stadium in Huddersfield.

-Rapana played in four matches and scored three tries in the tournament including playing in the Kiwis 2016 Four Nations final match against Australia, playing on the wing in the 34–8 loss at Anfield.
+Rapana played in four matches and scored three tries in the tournament including in the final match against Australia, playing on the wing in the 34–8 loss at Anfield.

 Rapana was named the Kiwis rookie of the year by the New Zealand Rugby League.